KatherineWinter/kw_website/public/articles/resume/pollev.md

 January 2019 - Current

-I manage the Applications team and have deliever on some individual contributor work.
+I manage the Applications team and have deliever individual contributor work.
 Currently, four engineers report to me.

 - Responsible for the output of my team.
-    - I meet with my reportees weekly or bi-weekly, depending on the needs on the individual.
+    - I meet with my reportees weekly or bi-weekly, depending on the needs of the individual.
-    - I work with each of my reportees to create annual goals based off the engineers levels and company values.
+    - I work with each of my reportees to create annual goals based on the engineers levels and company values.
     - I provide context to each of my reportees.
 This empowers my reportees to see "the bigger picture".
     - I push my reportees to [become a force in our organization.](have_impact)
 - Builds trusting relationships with reportees and maintains team cohesion.